terraform-kops/terraform-provider-kops/docs/resources/cluster.md

 The following arguments are supported:

+- `delete_sqs_msg_if_node_not_found` - (Optional) - Bool - DeleteSQSMsgIfNodeNotFound makes node termination handler delete the SQS Message from the SQS Queue if the targeted node is not found.<br />Only used in Queue Processor mode.<br />Default: false.
 - `enabled` - (Required) - Bool - Enabled enables the node termination handler.<br />Default: true.
 - `enable_spot_interruption_draining` - (Required) - Bool - EnableSpotInterruptionDraining makes node termination handler drain nodes when spot interruption termination notice is received.<br />Cannot be disabled in queue-processor mode.<br />Default: true.
 - `enable_scheduled_event_draining` - (Optional) - Bool - EnableScheduledEventDraining makes node termination handler drain nodes before the maintenance window starts for an EC2 instance scheduled event.<br />Cannot be disabled in queue-processor mode.<br />Default: true.